phamelink/devops-course/contributions/open-source/ppjha-faivre/README.md

 This contribution adds an obvious new feature as requested.

 Finally, we believe that even though the final changes were minimal and quite simple, this contribution was quite challenging as we had to figure out exactly where and when we needed to add a condition.
 We went through many stages, most involving manipulations with git to avoid committing and pushing certain files as was tried [here](https://github.com/phamelink/lint-action/tree/implementation) or with this [script](https://github.com/phamelink/lint-action/blob/test-branch/t.sh), or even restore files to their original state done in this [commit](https://github.com/phamelink/lint-action/commit/1cd4c214d1daa2c129e0f04e988df579d4634e3f).

+Since we made our last PR, our [contribution](https://github.com/wearerequired/lint-action/pull/439) has been merged into the main branch.